 In Greece, they often will serve yogurt with honey drizzled on top for breakfast so if you purchased plain yogurt, it is a great way to naturally sweeten it up!

-Serving Your Fruit Sticks
+Suggestions For Serving Your Fruit Fries

 I think the sticks look best displayed on a long or circular plate.
 If your using a circular plate, place the yogurt dip in a small bowl IN THE CENTER.
 Then fan out the sticks around the dip!